Transparency in Coverage

 If your medication is not on (or has been removed) from your drug list, you or your prescribing doctor may want to request a coverage exception.

-To request this exception, your prescribing doctor will need to send BCBSIL documentation.
-To begin this process, you or your doctor should call the BCBSIL Customer Service number listed on your member ID card for more information.
+To request this exception, your prescribing doctor will need to send documentation to BCBSIL.
+To begin this process, you or your doctor can call the BCBSIL Customer Service number listed on your member ID card for more information.

-You can also fill out and submit the Prescription Drug Coverage Exception form.
+You or your doctor can also fill out and submit the Prescription Drug Coverage Exception form.
 You will need to provide us with your doctor's name and contact information as well as the name and, if known, the strength and quantity of the drug being requested.

 You or your doctor may be able to ask for an expedited review if: